pingcap/docs/sql-statements/sql-statement-import-into.md

 # IMPORT INTO

+The `IMPORT INTO` statement lets you import data to TiDB via the [Physical Import Mode](https://docs.pingcap.com/tidb/stable/tidb-lightning-physical-import-mode) of TiDB Lightning.
+You can use `IMPORT INTO` in the following two ways:

-The `IMPORT INTO` statement is used to import data in formats such as `CSV`, `SQL`, and `PARQUET` into an empty table in TiDB via the [Physical Import Mode](https://docs.pingcap.com/tidb/stable/tidb-lightning-physical-import-mode) of TiDB Lightning.
+- `IMPORT INTO ...
+FROM FILE`: import data files in formats such as `CSV`, `SQL`, and `PARQUET` into an empty table in TiDB.
+- `IMPORT INTO ...
+FROM SELECT`: import the query result of a `SELECT` statement to an empty table in TiDB.
+You can also use it to import historical data queried with [`AS OF TIMESTAMP`](/as-of-timestamp.md).

 > **Note:**
 >
-> This feature is not available on [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.
+> `IMPORT INTO ...
+FROM FILE` is not available on [TiDB Serverless](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-serverless) clusters.

-For TiDB Self-Hosted, `IMPORT INTO` supports importing data from files stored in Amazon S3, GCS, and the TiDB local storage.
-For [TiDB Dedicated](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-dedicated), `IMPORT INTO` supports importing data from files stored in Amazon S3 and GCS.
+For TiDB Self-Hosted, `IMPORT INTO ...
+FROM FILE` supports importing data from files stored in Amazon S3, GCS, and the TiDB local storage.
+For [TiDB Dedicated](https://docs.pingcap.com/tidbcloud/select-cluster-tier#tidb-dedicated), `IMPORT INTO ...
+FROM FILE` supports importing data from files stored in Amazon S3 and GCS.

 - For data files stored in Amazon S3 or GCS, `IMPORT INTO` supports running in the [TiDB Distributed eXecution Framework (DXF)](/tidb-distributed-execution-framework.md).